-Peoples' Vote Under ICO Investigation -
+People's Vote Under ICO Investigation -

 The campaign’s re-branding leads to priceless tweets, but it doesn’t get them out of the serious ICO investigation.

-The Peoples’ Vote campaign is still under investigation by the ICO for potential serious breaches of data privacy.
+The People’s Vote campaign is still under investigation by the ICO for potential serious breaches of data privacy.

 “‘During the course of our investigation, we obtained information that the Liberal Democrats had sold the personal data of its party members to BSiE for approximately £100,000.”